You are finally thinking about entering the mobile kitchen industry, and you have started browsing food trucks for sale as a result.

 A cheap food truck costs less money than a high-end food truck for a reason: It is older.
 If it isn’t older, then the equipment simply isn’t as high of quality as it could be.

-If the equipment is old, then you likely won’t be able to make food as efficiently as you could be, and your food might not come out as good as it should, either.
+If the equipment is old, then you likely won’t be able to make food as efficiently as you could.
+And your food might not come out as good as it should, either.

 If the truck itself is cheap, then that simply means you have a cheap vehicle on your hands, and if that is the case, then who knows what could go wrong … and when it will happen.